abhivetukuri/arithmia_ml/README.md

-# Altum Labs ML Technical Analysis on Arrhythmia Datasets
+# ML Technical Analysis on Arrhythmia Datasets

 This repository contains a comprehensive machine learning analysis on two key datasets related to arrhythmia: the MIT-BIH Arrhythmia Dataset and the PTB Diagnostic ECG Database.
 The analysis is structured as follows: